We are currently meeting in-person, indoors for Sunday Morning Worship

 Should you test positive for COVID-19, please stay home.
 San Mateo County Health Department recommends you following these isolation procedures.

-Please tell us which in-person church events you attended in the past 14 days so we can notify those who might have been exposed so they can watch for symptoms.
-We will maintain your privacy when notifying others of their exposure.
+Please tell us which in-person church events you attended in the past 5 days and who you had “close contact” with(less than 6 feet for more than 15 minutes) with at the event.
+We can help you notify them while maintaining your privacy when notifying others of their exposure.

 If you are experiencing symptoms and need support, please let us know as well.

 What to Do if my close contact tests positive for COVID-19?